migit/O_Range/README.md

 GUI: Sci-fi-themed Processing interface with neon graphs, sliders, and status indicators.
 Scalable: Add encoders, Bluetooth, or real-time ML for advanced control.

-Story
-I built this robot to explore control theory and IoT on a budget.
-Initially, manual PID tuning via sliders was effective but time-consuming.
-Switching to BTS7960 drivers added power (up to 43A), and WiFi freed me from USB cables.
-The real breakthrough was AI-based tuning: I modeled the robot as an inverted pendulum in Python, using SciPy's Differential Evolution to find optimal PID values (e.g., Kp ≈ 200, Ki ≈ 0, Kd ≈ 1.6).
-These stabilized the simulation, and with minor tweaks, the real robot balanced smoothly.
-The Processing GUI lets me monitor tilt and fine-tune wirelessly, making iterations fast and fun!
 Materials

 ESP32 DevKit V1 (or similar)